qmk/qmk_firmware/keyboards/planck/keymaps/monsieurluge/readme.md

 ## Design goals

 - qwerty, azerty and gaming layouts
+- (todo) ergonomic layout
 - increase the accessibility to the main coding symbols
 - use a function key to access the multimedia functions
-- the gaming layout gives access to more keys when playing with the fingers on the WASD keys
+- (90% done) the gaming layout gives access to more keys when playing with the fingers on the WASD keys
-- plays a sound when switching layout
 - do not use any of the 4 main fingers to WRITE IN UPPERCASE (use the thumb instead): one tap on the spacebar for a space character, hold for the SHIFT modifier

 ## Layouts